 Azalea Park Real Estate Guide

-Local note: Start with ZIP 92105, then narrow the review to Azalea Park, canyon or park-edge influence, older-home character, slope and drainage details, parking, usable lot, road noise, and City Heights, Talmadge, North Park, South Park, Golden Hill, or Fairmount Park alternatives.
+The specific street and property first: the canyon or park-edge influence, the older-home character, the slope and drainage details, the parking, the lot usability, the road noise — and the City Heights, Talmadge, North Park, South Park, Golden Hill, or Fairmount Park alternatives.

 Azalea Park FAQ